 Bottom line (Our conclusion for 2026)

 TurboDebt appears legitimate and has strong public ratings.
 The main “watch-out” is clarity: confirm who will actually manage your program, get the total fee schedule in writing, and make sure you’re comfortable with the timeline and credit impact.
-If you want a direct provider with a long history, New Era is the option we’d check first.

 Frequently asked questions